 This immediate reestablishment of the link should be expressly wished as setting PPPShorthold to -1 can obviously have considerable financial implications.
 If you wish to prevent constant reestablishment of a link, make sure to set PPPShorthold to a value other than -1.

 ISDN Callback

 ISDN callback operation is supported in both directions on the BinTec router.
-Using the biboPPPCallback object ISDN callback can be configured separately for each PPP partner in either enabled or expected mode.
+Using the biboPPPCallback object ISDN callback can be configured separately for each PPP partner in several modes.